WRITE ANYWAY

 This question wasn’t particularly deep and or noble, but it was real, and it was me.
 It was my story.
 It was the thing deep in my gut that kept nagging and wondering.

-Not only have I found other women feeling like I do but also found thousands of other men and women feeling like I do.
-People send me messages saying “I thought I was alone feeling this way,” and “I’ve spent my whole life as a parent hiding this part of me.”
-Some people say they want to kill me in my sleep, but hey.
+I found thousands of other women feeling like I did.
+People still send me messages saying “I thought I was alone feeling this way,” and “I’ve spent my whole life as a parent hiding this part of me.”
+Some people suggested they wanted to kill me in my sleep, but hey.
 Ya can’t win them all.

-I have gained a sense of purpose and meaning.
-I quit my motherfucking day job.
-A community has been built around me, way bigger than me, beyond me completely.
+I even quit my day job.
+A community grew, way bigger than me, beyond me completely.

-Today, 10 years later, the blog has tens of thousands of visitors a month and over 85,000 followers.
+That blog I created one night for free on WordPress at 11 at nigh while sitting on a couch surrounded by laundry grew to over 85,000 followers.
+Not a lot in the grand scheme, but enough to build a career.
 I’ve had my writing in magazines and well-known websites.
-Pink tweeted about me (all life will be downhill from here, don’t you think?).
+Pink once tweeted about me (all life will be downhill from here, don’t you think?).
 I’ve been on podcasts and radio shows.
 I get to read my work and speak at conferences.
-Most recently, I was signed by Jermaine Johnson and Richard Abate at 3 Arts Entertainment.
-I wrote a motherfucking book and somebody published it.
+I wrote a book and somebody published it.

 This surprises me as much as anybody, and I’m not entirely sure how it’s happened, though I believe I owe it, at least in part, to the following:

-2. I have never wavered from my initial driving question.
+2. I have never wavered from my initial driving question; and

 But mostly, I didn’t stop writing.

 wrote anyway.
 Over and over again.
-Until interesting shit started to happen.
+Until interesting things started to happen.

 FullSizeRender-2